 If no updates are required to use the instrument, this tool is grayed out.
-When one or more of the firmware revisions are incompatible, the Auto Update All button is active.
-This tool automatically selects the compatible firmware and installs them.
+When your firmware revision is incompatible, the Auto Update All button is active.
+This tool automatically selects the compatible firmware and installs it.
 Gamry Instruments recommends that you use this button.
 To use this tool, take the following steps: